CasparKielwein/Aaargh/README.md

 * Consistent Core Rules.
 Once a player gets a grasp how the rules work, it should be easy to guess how they apply to a specific situation.
 Never should anybody but the player of a character need to know the specific rules of that character.

-## What Aargh is not
+## What Aaargh is not
-* A Simulation, Aargh is focused on action and dangerous adventures in a fanstatic world.
+* A Simulation, Aaargh is focused on action and dangerous adventures in a fantastic world.
 It does not simulate the reality.
 * Balanced for player versus player fights.

-## whats with the name?
+## what's with the name?
-aaargh is a working title, it might or might not get a serius name later.
+aaargh is a working title, it might or might not get a serious name later.

 ## Comment Blocks
 Scattered throughout the documents are blocks marked with *Comment*.
 These contain commentary and thoughts of the developers behind design decisions etc.
 They are not meant to be contained within compiled books etc.
-These thoughts might be somewhat unfiltered are not necessarily aggreed upon by all writers.
+These thoughts might be somewhat unfiltered are not necessarily agreed upon by all writers.